 IIn 1997 Elisabeth received a grant from the Idaho Commission on the Arts to complete her second project, the CD Lifetime Too: Soul to Soul, a collection of thirteen pieces with three-part vocal harmonies featuring guitar, piano, saxophone, dobro, bass clarinet, and French horn, among others.
 In 1998, she appeared on a second recording, Orange Dust, a live charity concert.

-Elisabeth holds a Bachelor's in Music and a Master's in Interdisciplinary Studies from Boise State University and is currently a Ph.
-D candidate at the University of Arizona, Tucson.
+Elisabeth holds a Bachelor's in Music, a Master's in Interdisciplinary Studies from Boise State University and a Ph.
+D in Musicology from the University of Arizona, Tucson.